-Join Sean Adams for an in-depth discussion in this video Recap, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Recap, part of Layout and Composition: Marketing Collateral.

 …We've covered a huge amount of material in this course.…They're big sweeping ideas and tiny details.…But that's what makes designers so rare, the ability…to juggle both of these at the same time.…We identified a wide variety of materials used…in marketing collateral, each with its own distinct issues.…The first step, as always, is defining the message.…Once that's been solidified, you need to know whom you…are talking to, and have a rough idea of some costs.…